ccflack/blueprint-exercise/README.md

 To be clear up front, this is not a field of expertise, but it is an area of interest.
 In most of my professional experience, I've been in one of two situations: (1) there's a dedicated DevOps/SRE element on the team, or (2) we're hosted on an AIO infrastructure-as-a-service tool like Heroku.

 In both scenarios, I've made it a point to learn "enough to be dangerous", and familiarize myself with service tooling and our team's infrastructure.
-I pursued an AWS certificaiton at one point, but did not complete it, as my day-to-day duties really didn't require that knowledge to be exercised often enough to make it feel necessary.
-Certainly a worthwhile exercise, and a path I'd be willing to revisit if I found myself needing to be a point person this.
+I worked through an AWS certification course, have worked on securing IAM policies after a security incident, and have done some light work in terraform and infrastructure-as-code.

 With all of that said, there's some basic conversations to be had: